MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 - **Ensure compliance:** Process mining can help organizations to identify non-compliant processes and take corrective action to avoid legal and financial risks.

 - **Improve supply chain management processes:** Create processes that help warehouse and operations managers gain insights into the material flow in the warehouse.
 This can help improve the performance of the warehouse.
-To learn more, go to [Analyze warehouse material movement through process mining](/dynamics365/supply-chain/warehousing/warehouse-material-movement-analysis).
+To learn more, go to [Analyze warehouse material movement through process mining (Preview)](/dynamics365/supply-chain/warehousing/warehouse-material-movement-analysis).

 ## Business examples